SOCCER PLAYER

 Icon of person Sergey Krivets

-Sergey Vyacheslavovich Krivets (Belarusian: Сяргей Вячаслававіч Крывец, Russian: Серге́й Вячеславович Кривец, Polish: Siarhiej Właczesławowicz Krywiec; born 8 June 1986) is a Belarusian former professional footballer who played as a midfielder.
+Sergey Vyacheslavovich Krivets (Belarusian: Сяргей Вячаслававіч Крывец, Russian: Серге́й Вячеславович Кривец, Polish: Siarhiej Właczesławowicz Krywiec; born 8 June 1986) is a Belarusian professional footballer who plays as a midfielder for Polish club Warta Poznań II, where he also serves as an assistant coach.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Sergey Krivets is the 12,119th most popular soccer player (down from 11,937th in 2019), the 273rd most popular biography from Belarus (up from 280th in 2019) and the 12th most popular Belarusian Soccer Player.
+His biography is available in 18 different languages on Wikipedia.
+Sergey Krivets is the 12,424th most popular soccer player (down from 11,937th in 2024), the 285th most popular biography from Belarus (down from 280th in 2019) and the 12th most popular Belarusian Soccer Player.

 Memorability Metrics